Home > FAQ

 Automatic Notification of Changes to this Website Top

-Just send me an email to receive notification whenever important changes are made to this website.
-This is the best way to find out about new price lists and special offers.
+Just send me an email to receive my E-News email philatelic newsletter whenever important changes are made to this website.
+This is the best way to find out about new price lists and new special offers.

 How do I type "special Scandinavian characters" on my Windows computer?
 Top